Read this first

 The five sequences below cover 90% of what a customer-role agent needs to do.
 Each chains endpoints in a specific order — follow it.Journey 1 — Launch a campaign end-to-end

-Journey 2 — Import leads into a list (CSV / Sales Navigator)
+Journey 2 — Import leads into a list

-Journey 4 — Configure signals and query the feed
+Journey 3 — Configure signals and query the feed

-Journey 5 — Schedule a social post
+Journey 5 — Send a one-off email

 What agents MUST NOT do